-Then consider a collaboration tool, like Slack, to stop project iteration feedback or collaboration turning into an endless chain of dozens, if not hundreds, of e-mails.
+Then consider a collaboration tool, like Slack.
+This platform can stop project iteration feedback or collaboration turning into an endless chain of dozens, if not hundreds of e-mails.
 Slack can better organise those conversations for you and create room for more back-and-forth.
 There are also several bots that have been developed for the platform to automate scheduling.

 Last but far from least, consider a marketing automation system for communications with your customers.
 Taking the time to build and curate your e-mail list is important, but it’s next to useless if you don’t know how to learn from, and leverage, it.
-An e-mail marketing platform can enable you to set up and automate sequences of communication or set triggers for things like an abandoned cart or a second site visit to send prospects the right offer at the right time.
+An e-mail marketing platform can enable you to set up and automate sequences of communication.
+They can also set triggers for things like an abandoned cart or a second site visit to send prospects the right offer at the right time.

 The actions you can take right now